paduagroup/tutorial-lmp/README.md

 ### 3.3  Study the `in.lmp` file

-The `in.lmp` file contains LAMMPS commands to perform the simulation, so it is meant to be read and modified by a person.
+The `in.lmp` file contains LAMMPS commands to perform a simulation, so it is meant to be read and modified by the user.

 In our examples it also contains certain informations about the force field, namely:

-- the Lennard-Jones parameters for the different atom types (may be placed in an included file `pair.lmp`),
+- the Lennard-Jones parameters of the different atom types (may be placed in an included file `pair.lmp`),
 - the cutoff distance for the non-bonded interactions,
 - the long-range part of the electrostatic interactions (`kspace`).

 LAMMPS has a **very large set of commands**, which you can get acquainted with at [docs.lammps.org/Commands.html](https://docs.lammps.org/Commands.html).
-LAMMPS is a generalist code that can model molecules and materials, and perform sophisticated calculations during the run itself, so it provides a wide array of commands to evaluate quantities or to modify the system.
+LAMMPS is a generalist code that can model molecules and materials, and perform many different calculations during the run itself, so it provides a wide array of commands to evaluate quantities or to modify the system.

 Two important classes of LAMMPS commands are `fix` and `compute`:

-- a `fix` is executed in the main time-step iteration loop of molecular dynamics, at specified intervals; a `fix` is referred to in other commands by prepending `f_`;
+- a `fix` is executed in the main time-step iteration loop of molecular dynamics, at specified intervals; `fix`es are the main workhorses to perform calculations or operate on the system in LAMMPS; a `fix` is referred to in other commands by prepending `f_`;
 - a `compute` declares a calculation but does not execute it: it has to be called from a `fix` by prepending `c_`.

-The `variable` command declares numerical, formula or other types of variables that can be used in other commands by prepending `v_`.
+The `variable` command declares variables containing either numerical values, formulas or other types that can be used in other commands by prepending `v_`.

 The `thermo` command prints information on thermodynamic quantities during the simulation (energies, temperature, pressure, density, etc.) and can also print values of computes, fixes and variables (it acts like a `fix`).

-The `dump` command writes configurations to a trajectory file.
+The `dump` command writes configurations to a trajectory file, which `vmd` can display.

-The integrator of the equations of motion, a central piece in molecular dynamics, is a `fix`.
-LAMMPS has a choice of integrators including `fix nve`, `fix nvt` to couple the system with a thermostat, or `fix npt` to maintain pressure by changing the box dimensions.
+Integrators of the equations of motion, a central piece in molecular dynamics, are implemented as `fix`es.
+LAMMPS has a choice of integrators including `fix nve` (isolated system), `fix nvt` to couple the system with a thermostat, or `fix npt` add pressure regulation by changing the box dimensions.

 Every command used in a simulation should be fully understood.
 This is a long learning process...